multilinguallog/MultilingualLog/README.md

   This includes:
   - Running existing log parsers on both original and translated logs
   - Comparing the parsing results for consistency and accuracy

+- **`downstream_file_generate/`**
+  Contain scripts for generating parsing result files that can be used for DeepLog This includes:
+  - Align the parsing results with timestamp-related information

 ## 🧪 How to Use